DRMF/DRMF/doc/overview.md

 * Perform macro replacements using semantic macro for continued fractions
 * Perform macro replacements using semantic macro for limits
 * Perform macro replacements using semantic macro for derivatives
+* Perform macro replacements using semantic macro for integrals